 The morphological and physiological features described above are generally organized into timed phenological sequences that coincide with phases of flower and inflorescence receptivity.
 In most plant lineages producing large inflorescences (e.g., Araceae, Arecaceae, Zamiaceae), anthesis occurs over several days and is accompanied by circadian thermogenic cycles and emission of volatiles (Franz 2007a; Auffray et al. 2017; Toon et al. 2020).
 When flowers are isolated (in Annonaceae and Eupomatiaceae), but also in Cyclanthaceae, each individual flower or inflorescence goes through one cycle of anthesis with the following stages: (i) a phase of thermogenesis/attraction associated with the receptivity of female reproductive structures (pistillate phase), (ii) an interim period when weevils can be trapped in the floral chamber for a variable time, and (iii) a phase when pollinators are released with exposure to male reproductive structures (stamen and pollen, staminate phase), which can be achieved by abscission of the floral chamber petals and/or by a second peak of thermogenesis (Armstrong & Irvine 1990; Franz 2007a; Lau et al. 2017; Teichert et al. 2018; Saunders 2020).
 In the first case, the anthesis lasts between several days and two weeks (Toon et al. 2020), while in the second case, the complete cycle of anthesis is short and usually lasts at most 48h (Franz 2007a; Saunders 2020).
 Interestingly, the pistillate and staminate phase cycles found in some Cyclanthaceae (Asplundia; Franz 2007a) are very similar to those found in some Annonaceae (Saunders 2020), indicating a remarkable convergent evolution of plant-weevil pollination systems.
-With the notable exception of cycads and some palms, in all plant-weevil BSPM systems, the pistillate and staminate phases coincide with peaks of crepuscular or nocturnal peaks in pollinator activity (Armstrong & Irvine 1990; Franz 2007a; Auffray et al. 2017; Saunders 2020).
-These converging nocturnal phenologies suggest that nocturnal conditions improve pollination efficiency, possibly through enhanced attraction of weevil pollinators and avoidance of generalist pollinators active during the day.
-It has been also hypothesized (Borges et al. 2016; Auffray pers. com.) that the movement of pollinators and the dispersal of floral fragrances are facilitated at night because there is less wind; lower temperatures also potentially improve the detection of thermogenic flowers.
+With the notable exception of cycads, orchids and some palms, in all plant-weevil BSPM systems, the pistillate and staminate phases coincide with peaks of crepuscular or nocturnal peaks in pollinator activity (Armstrong & Irvine 1990; Küchmeister et al. 1998; Franz 2007a; Auffray et al. 2017; Saunders 2020; Auffray et al. 2022).
+These converging nocturnal phenology suggest that nocturnal conditions improve pollination efficiency, possibly through increased attraction of weevil pollinators.
+It has been also hypothesized that the movement of pollinators and the dispersal of floral fragrances are facilitated at night because there is less wind; lower temperatures also potentially improve the detection of thermogenic flowers (Borges et al. 2016; Auffray et al. 2022).